Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

   - While ran code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), Error message appeared on backdrop-filter property of image-overlay-blur class which used in info.html for what we do page
    ![error message screenshot](assets/images/code-validation-error.png)
     - issue not yet ressolved , reached out to tutor support as well and tutor had advised that this could be false result from validator as backdrop-filter property is fairly new and validator has probably not updated yet to look for this rule.

+## Credit

+ * Background image on the Homepage was taken from [Unsplash](https://unsplash.com/photos/PAiVzSmYy-c), credit to Ben White for uploading this picture to [Unsplash](unsplash.com)

+ * Four images of the founders on who we are page the true images of founders of the charity and all founders were happy to publish their image on websit, thanks to everyone

+ * Image of Nepal's Flag  which is displayed below the images of founders on who we are page were taken from [Google](https://www.google.com/search?q=flag+of+nepal&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk02jALv28pQWx0SJ_wWS8Z0ZifdW7w:1605524058842&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjNitKZ84btAhUrVRUIHaVEAicQ_AUoAXoECBEQAw&biw=1920&bih=969) and modified as per project requirement using powerpoint

+ * Image of UK's flag which is displayed below the images of founders on who we are page were taken from [Google](https://www.google.com/search?q=flag+of+uk&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nNHin4cq4Z6qlORbyjWHf2nxyTQ:1605524377976&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2xOix9IbtAhVCThUIHabHBGUQ_AUoAXoECA4QAw&biw=1920&bih=969) and modified as per project requirement using powerpoint

+ * First image of running on What we do page was taken from [Coachmag](https://www.coachmag.co.uk/marathon-training/6520/london-marathon-ballot)

+ * Second Image of cycling on what we do page was taken from google images of [london prudential ride](https://www.google.com/search?q=london+prudential+ride+images&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nYavIJg2EzgahHj3ulAokn_ZrrQ:1605527548092&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiThrmZgIftAhXCUBUIHWXHBRkQ_AUoAnoECAgQBA&biw=1920&bih=969#imgrc=nSP_iZ-JsBdMNM)

+ * Third image of fund collection on what we do page was taken from [Unsplash](https://unsplash.com/photos/Y_x747Yshlw), thanks to Christian Dubovan for uploading this image to [Unsplash](unsplash.com)

+ * Some of the text content in vision section of what we do page were taken from [Charity Navigator Page](https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=17)

+ * Thanks to dcode for [youtube video](https://www.youtube.com/watch?v=exb2ab72Xhs) on Image Hover Text Overlay effect - I have used some code and concept from this video for my what we do page while creating overlay effect on image

+ * Thanks to Academind for [youtube video](https://www.youtube.com/watch?v=23bpce-5s8I) on Bootstrap Navbar concepts which was really helpful for me to understand on making Navbar responsive.

+ * Concept of having number pattern as required element for phone number while creating form for Join Us page was taken from [Codegrepper Page](https://www.codegrepper.com/code-examples/html/html+phone+number+input)

+ * Credit to [W3School](https://www.w3schools.com/default.asp) page as i have accessed this page throughout the process which was really helpful for ressolving an issue on several occasion , i have also copied the HTML code from [W3school](https://www.w3schools.com/html/html_forms.asp) while creating form for my Join Us page and modified as per project requirement